o-ba/cms-health-hackathon/docs/documentation.md

 #### status
 *(required)* The overall status of all checks.
 It has a value of "pass", "fail" or "warn".

-The status should set to:
+The status should be set to:
 * "pass" if the CMS is fully operational and all checks also pass,
 * "fail" if the CMS is not working or one or more checks fail,
-* "warn" if the CMS has issues the admin should care about but is still operational or one or more checks warn and none check fail.
+* "warn" if the CMS has issues the admin should care about, but is still operational or one or more checks warn and no checks fail.

 #### version
 *(optional)* public version of the health check API.